KPDD Strangle Strategy

 A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.

-Why this strangle structure on KPDD specifically: IV rank is unavailable in the current snapshot, so regime-based timing for KPDD is inferred from ATM IV at 87.10% alone, with a market-implied 1-standard-deviation move of approximately 24.97% (roughly $1.87 on the underlying).
+Why this strangle structure on KPDD specifically: KPDD IV at 72.30% is on the cheap side of its 1-year range, which favors premium-buying structures like a KPDD strangle, with a market-implied 1-standard-deviation move of approximately 20.73% (roughly $1.14 on the underlying).
 The 63-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated KPDD expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on KPDD should anchor to the underlying notional of $7.50 per share and to the trader's directional view on KPDD etf.
+Position sizing on KPDD should anchor to the underlying notional of $5.50 per share and to the trader's directional view on KPDD etf.

 KPDD strangle setup

-The KPDD strangle below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With KPDD near $7.50, the first option leg uses a $8.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+The KPDD strangle below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With KPDD at $5.50 on that close, the first option leg uses a $6.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
 Premiums come from the bid/ask midpoint on the listed KPDD chain at a 63-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 KPDD shares for the stock leg in covered calls and collars).

 KPDD strangle risk and reward